cambridge-mlg/hill-mixup/hill_mixe_suite/README.md

 If you do not wish to use Pavlovia, the code should be readily extendable; however, you will need to build your own experiment server or use another source.

 We include further tips across the interfaces:
 * Stimuli are housed in the "imgs"/ directory.
-We pre-construct mixed images by linearly combining random subsets of the CIFAR-10 images, as described in our [supplement]().
+We pre-construct mixed images by linearly combining random subsets of the CIFAR-10 images, as described in our [Supplement](https://proceedings.mlr.press/v216/collins23a/collins23a-supp.pdf).
 Batching of those images (i.e., which sets of stimuli a new participant should be allocated to) are specified in a json in the "resources/" directory.
 If you wish to run a similar experiment with different stimuli, we recommend changing those.
 You may wish to modify the demo images included in your instructions, depending on the adaptations you make.
 * The task.js file houses the main experimental logic.
 * As mentioned above, please ensure to modify the consent.html as needed.